lorossi/circle-tiling/README.md

 ![soft-shades](output/soft-shades.png)

 - Soft shades.
 Even for this, I just liked the color.
-No real reason.
+I sourced them from [day 23 of Genuary](https://genuary2021.github.io/prompts) and tweaked them a little bit.

 **Starry nights 8/9**: